Simone Bolelli

+Simone Bolelli ([siˈmoːne boˈlɛlli]; born 8 October 1985) is an Italian professional tennis player.
+He has a career-high ATP ranking in doubles of World No. 6 achieved on 13 January 2025 and in singles of No. 36 achieved on 23 February 2009.
+Bolelli is a Grand Slam champion, having won the 2015 Australian Open doubles event with Fabio Fognini, together becoming the first male all-Italian pair to win a Major in the Open Era.
+He also reached three other major finals with Andrea Vavassori at the 2024 and the 2025 Australian Open, and at the 2024 French Open.
+He is also a champion as part of the team winning the 2023 and the 2024 Davis Cups.
+He has won 18 ATP Tour doubles titles.
+He was a bronze medalist at the 2005 Mediterranean Games.

 Career

-2003
+2003–2005: Pro beginnings, first ITF singles titles

 In 2003, Bolelli reached his first ITF Futures tournament semifinal at Egypt F1, losing to 485th-ranked Jaroslav Pospíšil.
 He played entirely Futures events except for one Challenger tournament in Brindisi.

-2004–2005

 In 2004, Bolelli reached his second Futures final, losing to Dominique Coene.
 He made another final and won two Futures titles, making two wins out of three finals for Futures finals in the 2004 season.
 He won the Italy F15 and F8 titles, and lost in the final of a Challenger event in Brașov.

 In 2005, Bolelli reached the final of a Challenger in Trani.

-2006: ATP debut
+2006: ATP debut, First Challenger singles title

 Simone Bolelli played in a few tournaments higher than a Challenger, reaching the quarterfinals in doubles on his Masters 1000 debut partnering with Andreas Seppi as alternates pair at the 2006 Monte Carlo Masters and also receiving a wildcard into the singles and doubles (w/ Seppi) main draws at the 2006 Rome Masters.

 He also won the Como Futures tournament and made the final of Recanati, before losing to Davide Sanguinetti.
 He won his first Challenger singles title over Ivo Minář, and then made the final of a Challenger in Bergamo where he lost to Alex Bogdanović.